stefanos990/stefanos990.github.io/projects.md

 </table>
 <br>
 <div class="message">
-  At the moment I am working on CLUVINSIEPM for my thesis.
+  At the moment I am working on <abbr title="Collaborative Localization Using a Visual-Inertia Navigation System In Evader-Pursuer Maneuvers">CLUVINSIEPM</abbr> for my thesis.
 </div>
 You can read more about it on the <a href="http://www.thebrainstorm.gr/index.php/portfolio/cluvinsiepm/" target="_blank">Dissertation Log</a>.